syncthing/docs/rest/cluster-pending-folders-delete.rst

 .. versionadded:: 1.18.0

-Remove records about a pending folder, without ignoring it in the configuration.
+Remove records about a pending folder announced from a remote device.
 Valid values for the ``folder`` and ``device`` parameters are those from the corresponding :doc:`/rest/cluster-pending-folders-get` endpoint.
-The ``device`` parameter is optional and affects announcements of this folder from *any* device if omitted.
+The ``device`` parameter is optional and affects announcements of this folder from the given device, or from *any* device if omitted.

 .. code-block:: bash